 SPLC, Morris Dees, and Their Hypocritical Facade

-The organization dumped its cofounder over allegations of sexual harassment and racial discrimination.
+This hate profiteering outfit dumped its cofounder over allegations of racial discrimination.

-We have written at length about the so-called “Southern Poverty Law Center,” which has nothing to do with the South, poverty, or the law.
+We have written at length about the so-called “Southern Poverty Law Center,” which has little connection to the South, poverty, or the law.

 The SPLC was founded by a marketer and self-promoter, Morris Dees, who perfected the Jesse Jackson/Al Sharpton race-bait shakedown model for extorting money from corporations.
 Despite his social-justice-crusader cape, his former law partner, Millard Fuller, said of their years in business: “Morris and I shared the overriding purpose of making a pile of money.
 We were not particular about how we did it; we just wanted to be independently rich.”
 The examples of how “not particular” they were included defending racists whose legal fees were paid by the KKK.